msimav/pandoc_resume/resume.md

 ----------

 Jan 2014-Now
-:   **Backend Developer at VNGRS**
+:   **Software Developer at VNGRS**

-    As a backend developer, I work on various project and develop several RESTFUL APIs for both web applications and mobile applications in Agile teams that use Scrum framework.
+    As a backend developer, I work on various projects and develop several RESTFUL APIs for both web applications and mobile applications in Agile teams that use Scrum framework, design new systems as well as maintain old ones, benchmark performance and improve bottlenecks.

 Dec 2012-Apr 2013